 Bills Introduced in Congress to Ban Deadly "Cyanide Bombs" on Public Lands; 70+ Groups Join Our Petition to Interior Dept.

-We're equally thrilled that two bills to ban M-44 "cyanide bombs" on all of America's public lands were introduced in the U.S. Congress on June 14, 2023.
+The other campaign is two federal bills to ban M-44s on all public lands across the country.
+These were introduced in the U.S. Congress on June 13, 2023.
 Nicknamed "Canyon's Law" in honor of Canyon Mansfield, the bills are common-sense, tax-saving, nonpartisan legislation that should be supported without resistance as an essential public safety measure by all elected officials.
 The House bill was introduced by Representatives Jared Huffman (D-Calif) and Steve Cohen (D-Tenn), and the Senate bill by Senator Jeff Merkley (D-Oreg).
 Press release | Legislative details

 Thanks for Standing Strong for Democracy and Native Predators!